 Pink in pork has gotten the green light.
 Go to www.porkbeinspired.com to see a chart of revised pork cooking times.
 The U.S. Department of Agriculture has updated its recommendation for safely cooking ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 Regardless of the cut of pork, the finished cooking temperature should be 145°F for tough and tender pork alike.
-For an accurate temperature reading when checking for doneness, make sure your meat ...
+For an accurate ...